REGULATIONS FOR THE “VUČKO TRAIL” RACE

 2. GENERAL INFORMATION

-The Vučko trail race is a running race that takes place along paths in Bosnia and Herzegovina with 3 different courses:
+The Vučko Trail race is a trail running competition that takes place along paths in Bosnia and Herzegovina with 3 different courses:

 3. PARTICIPATION REQUIREMENTS

-To have acquired, prior to the race, a real capacity for self-sufficiency in the mountains which permits the management of problems induced by this type of course, and notably:
+To have acquired, prior to the race, a real capacity for self-sufficiency in the mountains which permits the management of problems, and notably:

-Each runner declares their knowledge of and accepts the present regulations and agrees to accept them without reserve and to promote the event’s ethical charter available at www.vuckotrail.ba.
+Each runner declares their knowledge of and accepts the present regulations and agrees to accept them without reserve.

 4. SEMI AUTONOMY